-It is a popular is a popular winter sports center, with over 60 km of ski runs served by 30 ski lifts.
+It is a popular winter sports center, with over 60 km of ski runs served by 30 ski lifts.
 The principal training center for Poland’s Winter Olympic athletes is based in the town, where they train for events such as skiing, ski jumping and ice skating.
-However, Szczyrk offers a large number of tourist attractions and active ways of spending free time both in summer and winter (winter sports, climbing, nordic walking, running, paragliding, horse riding and many more).
+However, Szczyrk offers a large number of tourist attractions and active ways of spending free time both in summer and winter (winter sports, climbing, Nordic walking, running, paragliding, horse riding and many more).

 All foreign participants of the Symposium will be accommodated in a comfortable and high-standard hotel.
 The Meta Hotel is a modern, stylish 4* object, located in the very heart of the fabulously charming ski resort called Szczyrk.
 Barely 15 meters away from our complex, there is the ski lift to the Skrzyczne Mountain.
 The region is full of magic all the year round, enjoy the beauty of nature intact!